mathquill/mathquill/README.md

 ```

 (Warning: This lets different copies of MathQuill each power their own
- math fields, using different copies on the same DOM element won't work.
+ math fields, but using different copies on the same DOM element won't
- Anyway, the main point of .noConflict() is to help you reduce globals.)
+ work.
+Anyway, .noConflict() is primarily to help you reduce globals.)

 #### Configuration Options